-So, after completing this step, you will a WordPress installation with you and also a theme installed on it as per your own business requirement.
+So, after completing this step, you will have a WordPress installation with you and also a theme installed on it as per your business requirement.
 Now, it’s time to import the content.

 Read also: How Can You Secure your WordPress Site?